Skip to main content

 Dr. James Carter

-Physicist and educator with 15+ years teaching introductory and advanced mechanics at the university level.
+Physicist and educator with 15+ years teaching classical mechanics and thermodynamics at the university level.
+Former MIT OpenCourseWare contributor.